GwentCommunityDevelopers/gwent-data-release/README.md

 JSON produced by the script in gwent-data.

+# DEPRECATED
+This project is no longer actively maintained.
+I haven't played Gwent in a long time and have finally lost interest in maintaining my own personal Gwent project that uses gwent-data.
+Thank you for your support since the closed beta.

 ## How long does it take this repo to get updated after a Gwent update?

 It usually takes a couple of days after a Gwent update for this repo to be updated.
 Card data can be collected from the game files immediately, however it takes a couple of days for CDPR to send over the card images and then for them to be uploaded to the Google Cloud Storage bucket.